 I am an Associate Professor in the Department of Psychology at Lafayette College in Easton, PA.
 I primarily teach courses related to psychopathology and applied/clinical psychology, although I also regularly teach our introductory course and a class on psychology and media.
 My research interests center broadly on the assessment and treatment of mood disorders and related concerns.
 I am particularly interested in cognitive and emotional processing in mood disorders, perinatal mental health (especially among new parents of multiples), and the development of psychosocial therapies and technology-assisted treatments to address depression, bipolar disorder, stress, and anxiety.
 I frequently use ecological momentary assessment and ecological momentary intervention paradigms in my work.
 In 2020, I was humbled to receive Lafayette’s Thomas Roy & Lura Forrest Jones Faculty Lecture Award for excellence in teaching & scholarship.
-During my 2022-2023 sabbatical, my research will focus on the development of perinatal mobile mental health support interventions; funded by a Fulbright US Scholar Award, I will join faculty at the University of Coimbra in Portugal to test the feasibility and acceptability of Be A Mom, a web-based intervention to prevent postpartum depression and promote positive mental health, in a sample of new mothers of multiples.
+During my 2022-2023 sabbatical, my research was focused on the development of perinatal mobile mental health support interventions; funded by a Fulbright US Scholar Award, I joined faculty at the University of Coimbra in Portugal to test the feasibility and acceptability of Be A Mom, a web-based intervention to prevent postpartum depression and promote positive mental health, in a sample of new mothers of multiples.